awsdocs/aws-cloudhsm-user-guide/doc_source/clusters.md

 ## Cluster architecture<a name="cluster-architecture"></a>

 When you create a cluster, you specify an Amazon Virtual Private Cloud \(VPC\) in your AWS account and one or more subnets in that VPC\.
 We recommend that you create one subnet in each Availability Zone \(AZ\) in your chosen AWS Region\.
-To learn how, see [Create a private subnet](create-subnets.md)\.
+You can create private subnets when you create a VPC\.
+To learn more, see [Create a virtual private cloud \(VPC\)](create-vpc.md)\.

 Each time you create an HSM, you specify the cluster and Availability Zone for the HSM\.
 By putting the HSMs in different Availability Zones, you achieve redundancy and high availability in case one Availability Zone is unavailable\.